-The launches use Lane 10 to move around the course, this is the lane which is the furthest away from the tower.
+The launches use Lane 0 to move around the course, this is the lane which is closest to he tower.
 The launch drivers are very aware of the impact of their wash on your paddling and aim to minimise this as much as possible.